Build

 - Creates an

-Unattendfolder inside.\FFUDevelopment\Appsif it doesn’t exist - Copies the architecture-specific unattend file to
+Unattendfolder inside.\FFUDevelopment\Appsif it doesn’t exist - Copies that file to

 .\FFUDevelopment\Apps\Unattend\Unattend.xml - Includes the unattend file in the Apps ISO, making it available to sysprep during the VM build